-Source Water Susceptibility Assessment
+Source Water Assessment

-A Source Water Susceptibility Assessment for your drinking water sources is currently being updated by the Texas Commission of Environmental Quality (TCEQ).
-This information describes the susceptibility of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
-The information contained in the assessment allows us to focus source water protection strategies.
+A Source Water Assessment for your drinking water source is currently being conducted by the Texas Commission of Environmental Quality (TCEQ) and should be provided to us this year.
+The report will describe the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
+The information contained in this assessment will allow us to focus our source water protection strategies.